jtriley-eth/smart-types/docs/src/title-page.md

 integers, fixed point decimal numbers, fixed byte sizes, booleans, and addresses, we can write libraries that target the `Primitive` so long as every type may be converted freely too and from it.

-Additionally, memory interactions are reworked, built on the `SmartPointer`, a stack value containing metadata about a slice of the Ethereum Virtual Machine's linear memory.
-We can generalize memory interactions and wrap the `SmartPointer` in more complex types, adding new functionality to target individual use cases.
+Additionally, memory interactions are reworked, built on the `Box`, a stack value containing metadata about a slice of the Ethereum Virtual Machine's linear memory.
+We can generalize memory interactions and wrap the `Box` in more complex types, adding new functionality to target individual use cases.

 This book serves as a philosophical document on the new type system, documentation for the existing